Library Trustees

 Portal

-You may be surprised to learn how much library trustees must do and learn to help their public libraries remain the vital centers of their communities.
-Whether appointed or elected, trustees represent people residing within their library’s service area in a collective, nonpartisan capacity.
-Together on the library board, these government officials serve their libraries in several important ways: Effective boards work closely with their library directors to oversee the library’s budget, plan strategically, create library policy, advocate for the library, follow the law, and serve the needs of all members of their community regardless of personal viewpoints.
+You may be surprised by how much library trustees do—and how much they must learn—to help public libraries remain vital centers of their communities.
+Whether appointed or elected, trustees represent the residents of their library’s service area in a collective, nonpartisan capacity.
+As members of the library board, these government officials play a crucial role by working with the library director to oversee the budget, plan strategically, set policy, advocate for the library, follow the law, and ensure the library serves the entire community with fairness and inclusivity.